zefiros-software/SerLib/README.md

 ## Features
 * Fast: We run our benchmarks on every build to ensure the maximum performance.
-* Reliable: We have an extensive testing suite, making sure we do not break forward and backward compatiblity.
+* Reliable: We have an extensive testing suite, making sure we do not break forward and backward compatibility.
 * Easy to use: The library is completely header only, and does not require extra compile steps nor does it take over your classes before you can use it.
 * Bindable: The whole library is designed to be used from a c-interface, so when needed, it can be called from other languages.
-* Cross platform: Designed to only use c++2003, with no external dependecies.
+* Cross platform: Designed to only use c++2003, with no external dependencies.
 * Format is backward and forward compatible, using variable indexes.
 * Message usage can be completely streamed, and does not require the full message to start reading.
 * Compact: The binary format is very small, even when no compression is used.